Learn how to set up DIY housing for baby chicks and ducks. What you need, what you should avoid, and everything else in between.

 Setting Up Heat Lamps in Your Baby Chick Housing System

-This is your baby chicks set up.
-Having a sturdy system in place will make caring for your chicks and ducklings much easier to do.
-I do have a word of caution.
+If you do choose to house your chicks inside, I do have a word of caution.
 Baby chicks are extremely dusty.
 I can not even begin to tell you how much dust these birds make.
 For that reason, you will want to keep your chicks in an area that will not cause a big mess and an even bigger headache to deal with.
-We keep our chicks in the basement so our home is not affected as much.
-Just keep this in mind when picking a spot for your chicks.

-When you have your chicks acclimated to the outside temperature and you feel they are old enough it is time to move them out to the coop.
+Once your chicks and ducklings have acclimated to the outside temperature and you feel they are old enough and hardy enough it is time to move them out to the coop.
 As long as you have a coop that is safe and secure your hens and ducks will be just fine outside.

-Ninja Tip: If you are adding chicks in with older hens you will want to make sure your chicks are close to full grown.
-New chickens will be bullied and/or henpecked to a point that can cause serious injury.
+SLCG PRO TIP: If you are adding chicks in with older hens you will want to make sure your chicks are close to full grown.
+New chickens have a better chance of being bullied and/or henpecked to a point that can cause serious injury.
 Be sure your new chickens are large enough to defend themselves.

-Ninja Tip 2: The best time to add new chickens to a coop is at night when everyone is sleeping and docile.
+The best time to add new chickens to a coop is at night when everyone is sleeping and docile.
+Chickens are very sound sleepers and do not have very good vision at night.
+That means you can add new members without much of a fuss.
 Simply take your new chickens inside the coop and put them on the roost.
 Come morning most of the flock will think the new gals were there all along and more often than not leave the newbies alone.

-Raising baby chicks is not only fun but rewarding too.
-Knowing what you are in for before you bring that first chick home and having a set up in place that is sturdy is key.
-As long as your chicks are safe, have plenty of fresh water, are warm and have access to food your flock will grow into a solid egg laying group that will reward you for years to come.
+Raising baby chicks and ducklings is not only fun but rewarding too.
+Knowing what you are in for before you bring that first chick home and having a set up that is sturdy is the key.
+As long as your chicks are safe, have plenty of fresh water, are warm, and have access to food your flock will grow into a solid egg-laying group that will reward you for years to come.